MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 Validate using manifest schema

-This option renders `appPackage/manifest.json` with environment variables, and then validate your manifest with its schema.
+This option renders `appPackage/manifest.json` with environment variables, and then validates your manifest with its schema.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/validate-schema.png" alt-text="Screenshot showing the selection of validate using manifest schema.":::